aukejw/mlx_transformers_benchmark/README.md

 # Benchmarking transformer operators on Apple silicon

-Let's say you're interested in performing inference for small (unquantized) transformers on Apple hardware.
-You do care about speed, but aren't ready to quantize just yet, and you do not want to fry your machine.
+Let's say you're interested in performing LLM inference on Apple hardware.
+You do care about speed, but want to interact with the model or finetune it, so ollama or LMStudio are out.

 This means you need to make an important choice:

 - use [PyTorch with the Metal Performance Shaders backend](https://pytorch.org/docs/stable/notes/mps.html),
 - or move to Apple's [MLX, built directly for Metal](https://github.com/ml-explore/mlx)?

-We aim to help make this choice by benchmarking inference for a few common operations and layers.
+We aim to help make this choice by benchmarking inference for a few common models and operators.
 Results can be found at [https://aukejw.github.io/mlx_transformers_benchmark/](https://aukejw.github.io/mlx_transformers_benchmark/).